 You may have doubts about which visa you should apply for.
 In our comprehensive guide about the different types of visas for the USA we have written detailed articles like this one for all the main visas.
 For this reason and together with the combined experience of over 50 years of our lawyers we are well aware of the dilemma that may arise.

 For example, the O visa is very similar to the EB-2 visa.
 Its main difference lies in the fact that with the latter one you emigrate to the United States permanently.
 Therefore obtaining the Green Card.
 That is, it would fit more perhaps for people with advanced studies beyond the bachelor’s degree or those with exceptional ability in arts, sciences or business.

 The EB-1 visa opens up another option for people in the fields of sports, arts, science, education and business, however there may be a problem with the quotas per fiscal year that requires the visa lottery.

 As you can see there are different paths to the same goal and knowledge is key.
-The easiest thing is to get advice from a good immigration lawyer and Lluis Law also offers a free consultation.
+The easiest thing is to get advice from a good immigration lawyer.
 We have been immigration experts for over 40 years and we will be happy to assist you.